Identification of model parameters in Engee

 As a result of running the model, we get 500 seconds of signal.
 Here is a graph of the last 200 seconds:

-What data the model stores
+What data does the model save?

-Both signals are saved in a CSV table param_id_data.csv
+Both signals are saved in the CSV table param_id_data.csv with the following columns:

-The order of actions in this example
+The procedure in this example is

-We have the following steps to perform:
+We have to perform the following actions:

 Synthesis of model data